 Summary

-This downloadable PDF lesson plan for English teachers provides B2-level class material on 'managing up'.
-Students learn vocabulary and grammar for communicating effectively and diplomatically with senior colleagues in a professional business setting.
+This downloadable lesson plan provides B2-level class material for English teachers on 'managing up'.
+Students will learn essential vocabulary and grammar for communicating effectively and diplomatically with senior colleagues in a professional business setting.

 Activities